 The Advanced Health Leadership Program targets current and potential members of executive teams in the health system; it focuses on the development of the next generation of health leaders.
 It seeks to improve their understanding and skills in the areas of leadership, management of change, emotional and political intelligence and Integrative ThinkingTM.

-The program has been redesigned to reflect changes in health systems across Canada (e.g. home care and primary care reform, new funding models, evolving structures, human resource challenges, financial sustainability and greater demand for integration and quality).
+The program has been redesigned to reflect changes in health systems across Canada (e.g. home care and primary care reform, new funding models, technological shifts and resulting opportunities, evolving structures, human resource challenges, financial sustainability and greater demand for integration and quality).
 This program is designed to equip senior leaders in the health and life sciences sector with new strengths to play a leadership role in a changing health system.

 System, Organizational and Personal Leadership: Successful leadership means determining what to do under conditions of great uncertainty, while considering an enormous amount of information and the multiple and conflicting interests of many stakeholders.
 Additionally, leaders in health care are often required to accomplish their objectives by working with (not through) people over whom they have little or no formal control.
 That is, they influence the thoughts and behaviours of others through persuasion rather than coercion.
 Lastly, leaders are architects, designing organizations and environments in which staff can maximize individual performance and the performance of their organizations.